ASPIRIN: the best NSAID

 bleeding from cuts takes a long time to stop

-menstrual bleeding or vaginal bleeding that is heavier than
+menstrual bleeding or vaginal bleeding that is heavier

 normal

-pink or brown urine
+pink or brown

 red or black stools

-up blood
+coughing up blood

-that looks like coffee grounds
+blood or material that looks like coffee grounds

 Many other medicines, including prescription and non-prescription

-medicines, vitamins and
+medicines, vitamins and herbal supplements

-herbal supplements can interact with COUMADIN
+can interact with COUMADIN

 and:

-the dose you need, or
+affect the dose you need,

 increase